Cannabis enters the beauty market

 No, your cannabis beauty products won’t get you high.
 The difference between cannabis and cannabidiol can be pretty unclear to a new user, but cannabidiol (CBD) is a cannabis compound without the typical psychoactive effects.

 But CBD isn’t just good inside of the body.
 It can be a wonder treatment when applied topically, too.
-Studies have found that CBD oil can have anti-inflammatory effects on the skin and can be effective for dry skin and acne.
+Studies have found that CBD oil can have

 It may also have anti-aging potential when combined with hemp seed oil, which is included in many topical CBD products.
 Usual skin care treatments include either vitamin C, E, A, and omega-3 fatty acids.
-Hemp seed oil contains all of these properties, making it a quadruple whammy.
-To top it off, CBD was found to be a powerful antioxidant in studies on animals.
+Hemp seed oil contains all of

 Before heading to my local dispensary, I looked in the mirror and noticed, per usual, my chapped lips.
 They’re always flaky and irritated, no matter how much coconut oil I apply.
 I’ve tried dermatologist-recommended “medicinal” lip balms and every natural kind you can find, so cannabis-infused lip balm was a must.